 Information Description suspended d.
 Down Database server has not started yet.
-Web Status C-SG server is through the Web.
-Web server and available statuse Responding/Unsecured The Web server is up and answering http (unsecured) requests.
-Responding/Se cured The Web server is up and answering https (secured) requests.
+Web Status C-SG server is through the Wel Web server and available status Responding/L Insecured The Web server is up and answering http (unsecured) requests.
+Responding/S Secured The Web server is up and answering https (secured) requests.
 Up Some of the Web server processes are running but local requests are not answered.
 Down Web server is currently not available.
 RAID Status CC-SG stores its data on two mirrored (RAID-1) disks.
-Available statuses for RAID disks include: Active RAID is ful lly functional. problems. ore disk drives are having Contact Raritan Technical r assistance.
-Cluster Status CC-SG can work in conjunction with another CC-SG to form a cluster.
-See Configuring CC-SG Clusters (on page 256).
+Available statuses for RAID disks include: Active RAID is fu lly functional.
+Degraded Degraded One or more disk drives are having problems.
+Contact Raritan Technical Support for assistance.
+Cluster Status cluster.
+See C displays "stan CC-SG can work in conjunction with another CC-SG to form a cluster.
+See Configuring CC-SG Clusters (on page 286).
 If the field displays "standalone", the CC-SG is not in a cluster configuration.
 Otherwise, the field displays the state of the cluster.
 Cluster Peer If the CC-SG is in a cluster configuration, the field shows the IP address of the other CC-SG unit in the cluster.
 Network Information For each network interface, a scrollable table is available for showing its information.
+For virtual CC-SG, the MAC address for each NIC displays below the columns listed here.
+MAC Address For virtual C each listed N C-SG, the MAC address for NIC.
 Dev The internal name of the interface.
-The state of Link Integrity, that is, whether this port is connected to a working Ethernet switch port via an intact cable.
-Indicate whe applied to th ther auto-negotiation is being is port. nat this interface is operating: 10, Mbits per second.
+Link this port is c Link Integrity, that is, whether onnected to a working Ethernet ia an intact cable.

-Information Description Duplex Indicate whether the interface is Full- or Half-duplex.
-IPAddr The current Ipv4 Address of this interface.
+Information Description applied to this port.
+Speed The speed that this interface is operating: 10, 100 or 1000 Mbits per second.
+Duplex Indicate whether the interface is Full- or Half-duplex.
+IPAddr The current lpv4 Address of this interface.
 RX -Pkts The number of IP packets received on this interface since CC-SG was booted.
 TX -Pkts The number of IP packets transmitted on this interface since CC-SG was booted.